autarch/presentations/why-do-programmers-love-rust/index.md

 ## [Reddit Thread on Why Rust Is So Loved](https://www.reddit.com/r/rust/comments/uboyeq/why_is_rust_the_most_loved_programming_language/](https://www.reddit.com/r/rust/comments/uboyeq/why_is_rust_the_most_loved_programming_language/)

 Note:
-* There was a recent /r/rust Reddit thread on why Rust is the most loved language.
+* An /r/rust Reddit thread on why Rust is the most loved language.
 * Here's what they mentioned, all of which agrees with what I like about Rust.

 ------